wujastyk/INDOLOGY/_projects/5_ss_project_edition.md

 related_publications: false
 ---

 For full information on the interactive online edition of the _Compendium_, see the documentation and links at [Saktumiva](https://saktumiva.org/wiki/wujastyk/susrutasamhita/start).
+Links to individual adhyāyas are provided there.

 Some chapters are unedited or lightly-edited collations of the manuscript evidence.
 Others are fully-considered editions.
 Here are direct links to the parts of the work:

 1. Sūtrasthāna [chapters 1-31](https://saktumiva.org/wiki/wujastyk/susrutasamhita/01-su.su-1-31/provisional-edition_sutrasthana-1-31), [32-46](https://saktumiva.org/wiki/wujastyk/susrutasamhita/01-su.su-32-end/provisional-edition_sutrasthana-32-end)
 2. [Nidānasthāna](https://saktumiva.org/wiki/wujastyk/susrutasamhita/02-su.ni/provisional-edition_nidanasthana)